sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 - ministration of death vs ministration of spirit
 - condemnation vs righteousness

 The law can at its best delay your death.
 And at its worse it can accelerate your death.
 If you kept all 613 commandments perfectly, the result would be a long and prosperous natural life.
 But the law itself could never actually give you life.
+Not a single person throughout history has been made righteous and given eternal life by keeping the law.
+That's not because nobody could keep the law perfectly, it's simply because even when perfectly followed, the law simply cannot provide the blessings of the Spirit.

 It was the blessing of Abraham by faith that brought life, spirit, and righteousness.

 Paul says something else in 2 Cor that will help us build up the picture.
 He specifically calls out those he is ministering to in Corinthians as a "bride":